ashu-89/all-relations/README.md

 unidirectional or bidirectional helps us to NAVIGATE the other entity from current entity objects within JPQL or Criteria query.
 </p>
 <p>
-Sometimes, say if we have one to many relationship, we may not want to create a list on this side of entity (one-to-many side). <br>
+Sometimes, say if we have one to many relationship, we may not want to create a list on one-to-many side. <br>
 Imagine we have to entities - <b>Company</b> and <b>Employees</b>.<br>
-&emsp;If a company has 1000 employees, and we create a relation (uni-directional or bi-directional) from this side, then everytime a company row is fetched, all 1000s of its employees will be loaded in RAM!
+&emsp;If a company has 1000 employees, and we create a relation (uni-directional or bi-directional) from Company side, then everytime a company row is fetched, all 1000s of its employees will be loaded in RAM!
 <br>
 Of course LAZY and EAGER fetch type is one way to handle it, but needs to be explored.